-School Responsibility Family Responsibility Daily Absences Daily automated phone call to inform family of every absence If possible, teachers will share work that can be completed independently at home Contact Secretary to report absence Share Information with School Nurse regarding any illness/symptoms Share relevant medical documentation (i.e. COVID Test, Physician's recommendation) with School Nurse Share relevant documentation (death in the family, court appointment, religious holiday) with Attendance Officer Ensure students are completing make up work at home as needed 5-9 Unexcused Absences See Above Parent/Guardian will receive written notification of attendance status Homeroom/Advisory teacher (or designee) will contact family via email, text, or phone call to determine what supports are needed Teachers will share work that can be completed independently at home/offer academic supports to make up missing work See Above Communicate regular updates as needed with Teachers/Staff Inform Attendance Officer of any obstacles related to student attendance 10+ Unexcused Absences See Above Intense monitoring by Attendance Intervention Team (AIT), which may include Dean of Students, Attendance Officer, Principals, Student Adjustment Counselors, ACS Family and Community Resource Center, Teacher(s), School Nurse, Director of Special Education, and Guidance Counselors Parent Communication by Attendance Officer or Dean of Students Possible Attendance Intervention Plan (AIP) implemented.
-AIPs can include, but are not limited to: See Above Pursue recommended referrals, explore resources to improve attendance situation if applicable Attend regular Attendance Meetings if applicable Communicate regular updates with Attendance Officer if applicable
+School Responsibility Family Responsibility Daily Absences Daily automated phone call to inform family of every absence Upon return to school, teacher will provide make-up work to the student as needed.
+Contact Secretary to report absence Share Information with School Nurse regarding any illness/symptoms Share relevant medical documentation (i.e. COVID Test, Physician's recommendation) with School Nurse Share relevant documentation (death in the family, court appointment, religious holiday) with Attendance Officer Ensure students are completing make-up work in a timely manner as per the above make-up work policy Student/parent will communicate with teacher(s) and/or check Google classroom for any missed assignments Students Missing 5-10% of school See Above Parent/Guardian may receive written notification via email of attendance status Homeroom/Advisory teacher (or designee) will contact family via email, text, or phone call to determine what supports are needed Upon return to school, teacher will provide make-up work to the student as needed.
+See Above Communicate regular updates as needed with Teachers/Staff Inform Attendance Officer of any obstacles related to student attendance